harrdev/StarterAPI/README.md

 ## Swagger
 ### Using Swagger

 Swagger is available in the development environment for testing the API endpoints.
-It is configured in Program.cs file, using Configurations/SwaggerConfiguration.cs file..
+It is configured in Program.cs file, using Configurations/SwaggerConfiguration.cs file.

 ### Accessing Swagger